bseltz-cohesity/scripts/python/protectVMs/README.md

 * -v, --vip: (optional) DNS or IP of the Cohesity cluster to connect to (default is helios.cohesity.com)
 * -u, --username: (optional) username to authenticate to Cohesity cluster (default is helios)
 * -d, --domain: (optional) domain of username (defaults to local)
+* -t, --tenant: (optional) name of organization to impersonate
 * -i, --useApiKey: (optional) use API key for authentication
 * -pwd, --password: (optional) password or API key
 * -np, --noprompt: (optional) do not prompt for password